Jonas1999/parrot-bebop-android-application/README.md

 - The `speed` integer sets the speed for piloting commands in a range of 0 to 100 in the python script
 ## How to use
 - open a terminal window in the folder of the python script or navigate to it
-- run `sudo -s` for sudo privelges as the keyboard module needs this
+- run `sudo -s` for sudo privileges as the keyboard module needs this
 - run `source ~/code/parrot-groundsdk/./products/olympe/linux/env/shell` to initiate the olympe shell
 - execute the python script with `python3 PythonParrot.py`
 ## Controls